shumwaymark/sentinelcam/README.rst

   consume this, and publish all tracking results and captured JPEG data for storage by the **camwatcher**.

-  In a perfect world, the ``SpyGlass`` could be further employed as a vehicle for specialized supplemental vision processing of a camera event in progress.
+  In a perfect world, the ``SpyGlass`` could be employed as a vehicle for specialized supplemental vision processing during a camera event in progress.
 There are a number of interesting possibilities.
   Further provisioning with a vision co-processor provides for an incredible amount of analytical performance directly on an embedded low-voltage device.

   No detailed documentaion yet.
 See the `depthai.yaml <depthai.yaml>`_ file for the prototype.